 (1) Purpose.
-This rule states field-specific content standards for approving programs that prepare individuals to teach English Language Arts (ELA) in grades 6-12, and supplements requirements in Rule 505-3-.01 REQUIREMENTS AND STANDARDS FOR APPROVING EDUCATOR PREPARATION PROVIDERS AND EDUCATOR PREPARATION PROGRAMS and in GaPSC Rule 505-3-.03 FOUNDATIONS OF READING, LITERACY, AND LANGUAGE.
+This rule states field-specific content standards for approving programs that prepare individuals to teach English Language Arts (ELA) in grades 6-12, and supplements requirements in Rule 505-3-.01, REQUIREMENTS AND STANDARDS FOR APPROVING EDUCATOR PREPARATION PROVIDERS AND EDUCATOR PREPARATION PROGRAMS.
+The standards are adapted from the standards published in 2021 by the National Council of Teachers of English and in GaPSC Rule 505-3-.03, FOUNDATIONS OF READING, LITERACY, AND LANGUAGE.